woodpecker-ci/plugin-ready-release-go/docs.md

 # Introduction

-This plugin aims to help with git-based releases.
+This plugin can be executed on every push to your release branch (e.g. default branch) and will create a new release pull-request with an updated changelog as preparation for the next release.
-It should be run on every commit of the default branch to execute it's necessary actions.
+After merging the "release"-pull-request, a new release / tag will be created for you.

 A Woodpecker workflow file could look like this: